Skye Global Management LP Lowers Stock Holdings in Sea Limited (NYSE:SE)

 Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
 Franchise Capital Ltd boosted its position in shares of SEA by 1.7% during the second quarter.
 Franchise Capital Ltd now owns 710,574 shares of the Internet company based in Singapore’s stock worth $195,124,000 after buying an additional 11,621 shares during the period.
 Stony Point Capital LLC raised its stake in shares of SEA by 56.7% in the first quarter.
 Stony Point Capital LLC now owns 62,990 shares of the Internet company based in Singapore’s stock valued at $14,061,000 after acquiring an additional 22,790 shares in the last quarter.
 Profund Advisors LLC raised its stake in shares of SEA by 11.4% in the first quarter.
 Profund Advisors LLC now owns 8,024 shares of the Internet company based in Singapore’s stock valued at $1,791,000 after acquiring an additional 819 shares in the last quarter.
 Nikko Asset Management Americas Inc. raised its stake in shares of SEA by 6.0% in the second quarter.
 Nikko Asset Management Americas Inc. now owns 2,900,335 shares of the Internet company based in Singapore’s stock valued at $792,081,000 after acquiring an additional 165,023 shares in the last quarter.
 Finally, Independent Advisor Alliance raised its stake in shares of SEA by 12.7% in the second quarter.
 Independent Advisor Alliance now owns 4,564 shares of the Internet company based in Singapore’s stock valued at $1,253,000 after acquiring an additional 516 shares in the last quarter.
 Institutional investors and hedge funds own 52.00% of the company’s stock.

 Several analysts have recently issued reports on the company.
-Stifel Nicolaus upgraded SEA from a “hold” rating to a “buy” rating and increased their price objective for the company from $325.00 to $400.00 in a research note on Wednesday, September 15th.
-Cowen increased their price objective on SEA from $280.00 to $345.00 and gave the company an “outperform” rating in a research note on Monday, August 16th.
 DZ Bank assumed coverage on SEA in a research note on Wednesday, September 29th.
 They issued a “buy” rating and a $400.00 price objective on the stock.
+Morgan Stanley increased their price objective on SEA from $300.00 to $320.00 and gave the company an “overweight” rating in a research note on Thursday, July 22nd.
+Cowen increased their price objective on SEA from $280.00 to $345.00 and gave the company an “outperform” rating in a research note on Monday, August 16th.
 Zacks Investment Research upgraded SEA from a “sell” rating to a “hold” rating in a research note on Wednesday.
-Finally, Morgan Stanley increased their price objective on SEA from $300.00 to $320.00 and gave the company an “overweight” rating in a research note on Thursday, July 22nd.
+Finally, Citigroup raised their price target on SEA from $335.00 to $424.00 and gave the company a “buy” rating in a research note on Friday, October 15th.
 One investment analyst has rated the stock with a hold rating and twelve have given a buy rating to the company.
 According to data from MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $303.75.

 SEA Company Profile